min2ha/ukwa-site/content/target/47366/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Nigel Farage warns of 'seismic shock' if Brexit not delivered

 "Another big seismic shock" could hit British politics at the next election, Nigel Farage warns, if Brexit is not delivered by 2020.